decrn/tilogics/ARTIFACT.md

 Assumptions of decidability of typing :
 Closed under the global context
 ```

+## Mechanized formalization (Coq)

+The primary artifact is a Coq project that implements the technical machinery discussed in the paper.

 The following tables relates concepts discussed in the paper to specific code in the Coq development.